EdwardHoang16/2021-spring-cs160-team-hulk/README.md

 This README assumes you are using a Debian-based GNU/Linux operating system.

-#### Frontend server
+#### 1. Frontend server

 To run the frontend server you need [Node.js](https://nodejs.org/en/) installed.

-If it is not installed, then run this command:
+- If it is not installed, then run this command:
  `sudo apt install npm`

-Go to the `frontend` folder and start the frontend server.
+- Go to the `frontend` folder.
 `cd frontend`

-If it is the first time you run the frontend, or you have missing modules after `git pull`, run:
+- If it is the first time you run the frontend, or you have missing modules after `git pull`, run:
 `npm install`

-To start the server, run:
+- To start the server, run:
 `npm start`

-#### Backend with in-memory database
+#### 2. Backend with in-memory database

+The backend is written in `Java`, you need Java virtual machine to run it.

-Make sure you have JRE installed.
+- Make sure you have JRE installed.
 If it is not installed, then run this command:
  `sudo apt install openjdk-17-jre`

+- Go to the `backend` folder.
+`cd backend`

-To run the backend server you can just use the Gradle wrapper `gradlew`.
+- To run the backend server you can just use the Gradle wrapper `gradlew`.

-- `cd backend`
-- `SPRING_PROFILES_ACTIVE=local ./gradlew bootRun`
+`SPRING_PROFILES_ACTIVE=local ./gradlew bootRun`

-#### Backend with postgres database
+#### 3. Backend with postgres database

 (TODO)

-#### Use `Docker` to start the servers
+#### 4. Use `Docker` to start the servers

 (TODO)